dialoganalytics/dialog-ruby/Readme.md

 ## Usage

-This library needs to be configured with your API token which is available in your [personal account](http://app.dialoganalytics.com/users/edit) and a bot Id.
+This library needs to be configured with your API token which is available in your [personal account](http://app.dialoganalytics.com/users/edit) and a bot ID.

 ```ruby
 dialog = Dialog.new({